Test report Reflecta Filmscanner ProScan 7200

 Please look in the product description of the respective dealer if Photoshop® Elements is included and/or which version it is.
 The equipment varies from dealer to dealer and from time to time.
-In our online-shop, you will find at reflecta Proscan 7200 under the heading scope of delivery some current information of which software is delivered with which version.

 If you purchase Proscan 7200 bundled with the professional SilverFast-software, you will get the best scan software that is available in the market.
 SilverFast Ai is not only attractive because of its wide range of functions for the optimization of a scan but also due to its excellent algorithms for the image processing that simply take more out of the device than CyberView.
 SilverFast Ai is available in several versions, the version Ai Standard, the Ai Studio-version as also the Archive Suite.